Tips on Joint Compound Sanding

-Joint compound is generally used when installing drywall to the exposed studs.
-This joint compound goes in between all of the joints between each sheet, around corners, and to cover up all of the screw holes.
-It is applied with a flat-bladed scraper, or drywall trowel and sanded flat with the drywall surface.
-Joint compound is a mortar-like substance and dries to a light color.
-Sanding the joint compound does require some special consideration to make sure it is smooth and flush.
+Joint compound is generally used after installing the drywall sheets to cover all the joints and seams, to fill in the corners even with the wall surfaces, and to cover up all of the screw holes and other irregularities of the drywalled surfaces.
+It is applied with drywall trowels and sanded even to the wall surface.
+A joint compound is a mud-like substance and sanding requires some special consideration to make sure it is smooth and flush.

 Add Enough Compound for Smooth Finish

 Before you can sand the joint compound it is important to note that good sanding begins with the compound itself.
 When applying the compound you want to make sure that there is enough applied for a level surface when it is sanded down.
 This means that the compound should be several inches on each side of the joint.
 Smooth it out as much as possible with the scraper to make sanding easier.

 A coarse grit sandpaper will only scuff up the compound, as well as the surrounding drywall.
 A 180 to 200 grit sandpaper should be used for smoothing out the joint compound.

 Despite all of the different electric sanders on the market today, you will get the best look by sanding the compound by hand.
 There are blocks that are sold that you can wrap the paper around.
 You can also use a scrap piece of wood if you do not have a plastic holder available.
 This will allow you have greater control over the sandpaper as you glide it across the drywall.
 However, a small palm sander can be used for large areas.

 It is important to sand the joint compound in such a way that it does not damage the drywall.
 For this reason, you should use a circular motion when sanding the joint compound.
 Small, tight circles is the best way to both ensure a good sanding surface, but also give you control over the sandpaper's direction.

 Sand Out Onto Drywall